Neill3d/MoPlugs/Projects/ReadMe.md

 # MoPlugs Projects #

-## You should specify environment variables with your mobu version and path value ##
+## You should specify environment variables ##

+That will help projects to locate your OR SDK.

 For example, for motionbuilder 2014 the variable name is **ADSK_MOBU_2014_64**